-Post COVID-19, a transformation in consumer behavior is apparent, and it is changing the entire course of numerous businesses and eCommerce businesses.
+Post COVID-19, a transformation in consumer behavior is apparent, and it is changing the entire course of numerous businesses.
 It pushed the trend of bulk-buying and online shopping to a whole new level.
 There were instances of mass hoarding of products and an overnight change of shopping behaviors.
-While remote working garnered importance, the profitability of a majority of businesses such as airlines got adversely impacted
+While remote working garnered importance, the profitability of a majority of businesses such as airlines got adversely impacted.

 The COVID-19 pandemic has been one of the most defining events of 2020 and will most likely have implications that last well into the decade.
-It has enough potential to change how consumers shop, consume information, and even their regards towards how businesses and eCommerce businesses work.
+It has enough potential to change how consumers shop, consume information, and even their regards towards how businesses work.

-One of the most important questions right now is how COVID-19 is impacting the eCommerce businesses?
+One of the most important questions right now is how COVID-19 is impacting the eCommerce business?
 And what will happen once all of this gets over?
 Let’s find out in this article.